laderast/xvhelper/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# dxhelper
+# xvhelper

 <!-- badges: start -->
 <!-- badges: end -->

+Note: this package was recently named `dxhelper`.
+It has been renamed to `xvhelper` to reflect that it is not software that is released by DNAnexus product.

-The goal of dxhelper is to provide an tidy interface to decoding raw values from exported Apollo datasets, whether they are exported from `dx extract_dataset` or through a SparkSQL query.
+The goal of xvhelper is to provide an tidy interface to decoding raw values from exported Apollo datasets, whether they are exported from `dx extract_dataset` or through a SparkSQL query.